-Nearly the entire population has translations of LDS materials in their native language, but English and Chamorro materials are most frequently used by missionaries.
+Nearly the entire population has translations of materials in their native language, but English and Chamorro materials are most frequently used by missionaries.
 Widespread use of English has facilitated interethnic communication, reducing the need for language-specific congregations.
 The creation of Chamorro-speaking or Tagalog-speaking congregations may increase member activity rates and accomplish greater breakthroughs with these ethnic groups.
 Greater numbers of active members are likely needed for such congregations to be organized.

 Many Christian groups headquarter their missionary activity for Micronesia in Guam like Latter-day Saints.
 Most of these groups have gained few converts in recent years.
-Several denominations have similarly-sized nominal church memberships to the LDS Church on Guam, but have higher member activity and convert retention rates and operate more congregations.
+Several denominations have similarly-sized nominal church memberships to the Church on Guam but have higher member activity and convert retention rates and operate more congregations.
 Foreign Christian missionaries from many churches frequently visit and serve on Guam.

 “Guam,” Wikipedia.org, retrieved 19 October 2010. http://en.wikipedia.org/wiki/Guam

 “Areca nut,” Wikipedia.org, retrieved 20 October 2010. http://en.wikipedia.org/wiki/Areca_nut